mathewajk/LingTube/README.md

 # LingTube
 Tools for scraping and doing linguistic analysis with YouTube data.
+This pipeline is intended as a resource for language researchers to download YouTube video captions and audio for textual or phonetic analysis.

-*[Note: Currently only tested on MacOS and English speech.]*
+**Disclaimer/Important Note: Scripts have been developed and thoroughly tested only on MacOS.
+In addition, while the scraping scripts can be used for any language, processing of captions and audio have only been developed for and tested on English speech at the moment.**

 ## Updates
 * 08/12/21: Scripts reorganized and renamed (with order); structure and documentation update underway